Zacaria/apidays-2023/docs/Presentation.md

 ### Ownership rules

 - Only one variable owns data at a time  <!-- .element: class="fragment" data-fragment-index="1" -->
-- Multiple readers or one editor <!-- .element: class="fragment" data-fragment-index="2" -->
+- Multiple readers or one writer <!-- .element: class="fragment" data-fragment-index="2" -->

 => Memory is freed as soon as variable is out of scope<!-- .element: class="fragment" data-fragment-index="3" -->